gabrielSpassos/spring-quartz-mysql-redis-poc/README.md

 SET CRON_EXPRESSION = '0 0/5 * 1/1 * ? *'
 WHERE TRIGGER_NAME = 'updateBankStatusCacheTrigger';
 ```

-:construction: Build endpoint to do this.
+Created endpoint to do this.
+But quartz don't changes in real time :disappointed: .
+Only after the job is executed the new cron expression is used.